-- The revolving credit facility is subject to a one-year extension at the Company's option.
+(b) The revolving credit facility is subject to a one-year extension at the Company's option.

-The interest rates on these term loans consist of LIBOR plus a credit spread based on the Company's leverage ratio, for which the Company has interest rate swap agreements which convert the LIBOR rates to fixed rates.
-Accordingly, these term loans are presented as fixed-rate debt. - The current interest rate swap agreement expires in February 2019 at which time a new interest rate swap agreement will begin resulting in an effective interest rate of 3.2%, (c) based on the Company's current leverage ratio. - (d) The current interest rate swap agreement expires in February 2020 at which time a new interest rate swap agreement will begin resulting in an effective interest ratio of 3.7%, based on the Company's current leverage ratio.
+(c) The interest rates on these term loans consist of LIBOR plus a credit spread based on the Company's leverage ratio, for which the Company has interest rate swap agreements which convert the LIBOR rates to fixed rates.
+Accordingly, these term loans are presented as fixed-rate debt.

+(d) The current interest rate swap agreement expires in February 2020 at which time a new interest rate swap agreement will begin resulting in an effective interest rate of 3.2%, based on the Company's leverage ratio at December 31, 2019.